Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • multiple abscesses appear - limited small cavities filled with pus;

-• the wall of abscesses does not withstand the overflow of purulent contents and breaks through, fistulous passages are formed.
+• the abscess wall cannot withstand the overflow of purulent contents and breaks through, fistulous tracts are formed.

-Secondary infection joins, as the body is weakened by the fight against the infectious agent.
-In most cases it is.
-They also contribute to the suppuration of infiltration granules created by actinomycetes.
-Pathological process it is aggravated by the fact that the antigens of radiant fungi provoke a specific sensitization of the body, as a result of which it becomes more sensitive to any antigens - in particular, microorganisms that attack it at the moment.
-Allergic restructuring of the body is manifested:
+A secondary infection occurs because the body is weakened by the fight against the infectious agent.
+In most cases this is .
+They contribute to the suppuration of infiltration granules created by actinomycetes.
+Pathological process it is further aggravated by the fact that the antigens of radiant fungi provoke a specific sensitization of the body, as a result of which it becomes more sensitive to any antigens - in particular, microorganisms that are attacking it at the moment.
+Allergic restructuring of the body manifests itself:

 • hypersensitization of the tuberculin type;

-• the formation of antibodies (complement-binding, agglutinins, precipitins, and others).
+• the formation of antibodies (complement-fixing, agglutinins, precipitins and others).

 Incubation period and clinical signs

-The incubation period can vary over a very wide range - from 2-3 weeks to several years.
+The incubation period can vary widely - from 2-3 weeks to several years.

-There are the following clinical types of actinomycosis:
+The following clinical types of actinomycosis are distinguished:

-The disease refers to primary chronic infections, therefore it is characterized by:
+The disease belongs to primary chronic infections, therefore characterized by:

 • long course;